About Tunnel Bypass

 Destinations can't conflict with existing routing ranges configured in your WPC, including WPC subnets, domain routing subnets, IP service subnets, and network routes.

 Application routing takes precedence over Tunnel Bypass.
-Traffic to domains configured as Applications is always routed through CloudConnexa tunnel, even if the resolved destination matches a Tunnel Bypass destination.
+Traffic to domains configured as Applications is always routed through the CloudConnexa tunnel, even if the resolved destination matches a Tunnel Bypass destination.

 Configure tunnel bypass subnets for a user group